Hernando Perez: Congress (1987-1998)

 After his stint as secretary, Perez ran for Congress, then eventually won.
 From 1987 to 1998, He became the minority leader and have served as deputy speaker until his term end.

 Justice department (2001-2003)

-After President Joseph Estrada was overthrown by his own Vice President Gloria Macapagal Arroyo through EDSA II.
+After President Joseph Estrada was overthrown by his own Vice President Gloria Macapagal-Arroyo through EDSA II.
 Perez was appointed as Secretary of Justice and served from 2001 to 2003.
 During his stint as justice secretary, the former head of the Commission on Audit and former Solicitor General Jose Calida served as undersecretary to him.

 Post political career (2003-present)

 President of the University of Batangas

 In 2007, he took over as president of the university until his brother Abelardo Perez's demise.
-His brother served in this capacity until his tragic passing on April 18, 2007.
+His brother served in this capacity until his death on April 18, 2007.

 Attempts to return to the House of Representatives

 In 2016, Perez ran for representative of the newly created 5th district.
-He placed third and lost to then-board member Mario Vittorio Mario, garnering 15,951 votes (10.52% of the total votes).
+He placed third and lost to then-board member Marvey Mariño, garnering 15,951 votes (10.52% of the total votes).

+President Emeritus of the University of Batangas

+In 2023, he resigned as the University President in favor of his successor Lily Marlene Hernandez-Bohn.
+Perez became the President Emeritus, while maintaining his membership in the board of regents.